stackdevelopment/sketch-pixel-cleanup/README.md

 # Pixel Cleanup For Sketch

+- This repository is no longer supported!
+Please feel free to fork and update if it isn't working with your version of Sketch.

 One of the best things about Sketch is having your designs be pixel perfect.
 However, there are a variety of things that can end up with pesky portion-of-a-pixel positioning.

 This beta plugin will round all of your pixels to whole pixels.